 PAPER LION (1968 United Artists) Starring Alan Alda, Lauren Hutton, Joe Schmidt, David Doyle, Alex Karras, Karl Sweetan, Pat Studstill, Milt Plum, Roger Brown, John Gordy, Lem Barney, Frank Gifford, Vince Lombardi, Mike Lucci.
 Directed by Alex March.
 Written by Lawrence Roman (from the book by George Plimpton).

 Alda is author George Plimpton, who owes SI publisher Doyle six more magazine articles to satisfy his current contract.
-With prior literary efforts chronicling his attempts at professional boxing (a knockout at the hands of Sugar Ray Robinson) and baseball (pitching to a team of National League All-Stars, with no greater success) Alda decides to try his hand at the NFL, posing as a rookie quarterback trying to make the team.
+With prior literary efforts chronicling his attempts at professional boxing (a knockout at the hands of Sugar Ray Robinson) and baseball (pitching to a team of All-Stars) Alda decides to try his hand at the NFL, posing as a rookie quarterback trying to make the team.

 After getting several doors slammed in his face and a suggestion from Packers coach Vince Lombardi to "try the AFL", he finds a taker in the Detroit Lions.
 Alda introduces himself as a Harvard alum and starter for the semi-pro Newfoundland Newfs, but the ruse lasts less than an hour: It is quickly revealed he doesn't know how to put on his hip pads or take snaps from center.